 In Finland, the day in early childhood education and care services (later used 'preschool' to cover this care) tends to include the structured periods of learning, playing, and rest; these structured daily and weekly schedules are followed throughout the year.
-The child usually attends half (4hours) or full (8hours) day for preschool.
+The child usually attends half (4 hours) or full (8 hours) day for preschool.
 Each 'full' preschool day includes three meal times and usually an afternoon naptime.
 In aiming to reduce children's ST in Finnish preschool, the in-built daily structure allows two suitable time slots for activities: between breakfast and lunch (morning slot) and between afternoon snack and the end of the day (afternoon slot).
-The programme conducted in these slots can be divided either into activities that provide the possibility for movement (eg, free play, outdoor time and PA-related field trips such as nature trips) or non-movement type activities (eg, sitting-based circles and teacher-led activities requiring sitting).
+The programme conducted in these slots can be divided either into activities that provide the possibility for movement (e.g., free play, outdoor time and PA-related field trips such as nature trips) or non-movement type activities (e.g., sitting-based circles and teacher-led activities requiring sitting).
 Understanding how these daily or weekly structures influence preschool children's ST may be beneficial in informing research and practitioners in the field.
 To the best of our knowledge, no such previous studies have been conducted.
-This information on daily structures in preschool is relevant as Finnish preschool-aged children are typically only vigorously physically active for approximately 10% of each preschool day in Finland and are physically active at any intensity level for <50% of their daily time outdoors.
-The finnish preschool weekly schedule is outdoor time, which is spent either in the preschool's own yard or in conducting trips to nearby facilities that encourage PA.
-Preschool children tend to be less sedentary during outdoor time in preschools than indoors, according to recent meta-analyses.
-The However, less information exists on whether all forms of outdoor activities are similarly associated with higher PA and lower ST. A qualitative study observed that children had higher PA levels during the preschool time in a natural environment than in outdoor play spaces.
-Dowda et al, however, discovered that higher moderate-to-vigorous PA levels, although the association was not significant regarding ST. Early educators consider that organising PA-related field trips is a potentially good method of diminishing children's ST min educators consider that organising PA-related field trips a is a potentially good method of diminishing children's ST in preschools.
-23 These mixed results underline the importance of studying whether all types of outdoor activities in preschool similarly influence children's ST.
+This information on daily structures in preschool is relevant as Finnish preschool-aged children are typically only vigorously physically active for approximately 10% of each preschool day in Finland and are physically active at any intensity level for <50% of their independence.
+The preschool children tend to be less sedentary during outdoor time in preschools than indoors, according to recent meta-analyses.119 However, discovered that higher numbers of field trips were associated with higher moderate-to-vigorous PA levels, although the sasociation was not significant regarding ST.22 Early educators consider that organising PA-related field trips were have a speciated with higher moderate-to-vigorous PA levels, although the association was not significant regarding ST.22 Early educators consider that organising PA-related field trips were associated with higher moderate-to-vigorous PA levels, although the association was not significant regarding ST.22 Early educators consider that organising PA-related field trips were associated with higher moderate-to-vigorous PA levels, although the association was not significant regarding ST.22 Early educators consider that organising PA-related field trips were associated with higher moderate-to-vigorous PA levels.

+educators consider that organising PA-related field trips is a potentially good method of diminishing children's ST in preschools.23 These mixed results underline the importance of studying whether all types of outdoor activities in preschool similarly influence children's ST.